Science tells us that relationships are up to 85% of our happiness.

 Pay attention to how connected you are with the people you work with, live with and love.

 To improve relationships, practice compassion.

-Compassion is the subject of “The Book of Joy” by his Holiness the Dalai Lama and Archbishop Desmond Tutu with Douglas Abrams.
+Compassion is the subject of “The Book of Joy” by the Dalai Lama and Desmond Tutu.

 And, accept that they are challenged.